How Do I Prevent My Puppy From Resource Guarding?

 Behavior modification programs

-In some cases, behavior modification programs may be for severe or persistent resource guarding behaviors.
+In some cases, behavior modification programs may be recommended for severe or persistent resource guarding behaviors.
 These programs involve a more structured approach, focusing on gradually changing your puppy's emotional response to triggers, building confidence, and reinforcing positive behaviors.
 A professional will design a behavior modification program specifically tailored to your puppy's needs, addressing the underlying causes of resource guarding.

 Addressing Resource Guarding with Other Pets